Shubham-Parihar7/NLP-Sentiment-Analysis-Predictive-Model-Project/README.md

 ## Overview
 This project involves creating a sentiment analysis model using Natural Language Processing (NLP) techniques.
 The goal is to classify text reviews as positive or negative based on their sentiment.

+The project is centered around Natural Language Processing (NLP), where the primary goal is to perform sentiment analysis on text reviews.
+Sentiment analysis is a key application of NLP that helps classify textual data based on the expressed emotions or opinions—typically as positive, negative, or neutral.

+In this project, I implemented a binary classification approach to determine whether a review is positive or negative.
+The workflow involved several steps including text preprocessing, feature extraction through vectorization, and model training using multiple machine learning classifiers.

+Sentiment analysis has widespread applications in various domains such as customer feedback analysis, social media monitoring, and product review sentiment analysis, where companies can gauge public sentiment toward their products, services, or content.

 ## Project Workflow

 1. **Text Preprocessing**: